-OVERVIEW: The MacArthur Foundation is a major player in philanthropy.
+OVERVIEW: The MacArthur Foundation is an iconic humanities and higher education funder.
 In a recent restructuring, the foundation spun off its main vehicle for higher education grants, and many other programs are either being wound down or have already ended.
-However, higher ed institutions may still be eligible for funding to support work related to MacArthur's new and ongoing programs.
+However, higher education institutions may still be eligible for funding to support work related to MacArthur's new and ongoing programs.

-IP TAKE: Funding from MacArthur is highly competitive.
-Also, the foundation does not operate a higher-ed-specific program, so grantseekers will need to do their homework to identify a program area at the foundation that suits their needs.
+IP TAKE: MacArthur funding is highly competitive.
+The foundation does not operate a higher-education-specific program, so grantseekers will need to do their homework to identify a program area at the foundation that suits their needs.

-PROFILE: With assets of over $6 billion, the John D. and Catherine T. MacArthur Foundation is an impossible-to-ignore player in the world of philanthropy.
+PROFILE: With assets of over $6 billion, the John D. and Catherine T. MacArthur Foundation dominates the humanities and higher education.
 Its mission and activities are broad and far-reaching, and have the objective of “building a more just, verdant, and peaceful world.”
 Many of MacArthur's higher education grants in these areas have aimed to impact public policy, often by supporting related research.

-MacArthur higher education grants are also possible for academic organizations and individuals through the programs it is continuing, which include Journalism, support for the city of Chicago, the MacArthur Fellowship (popularly known as the "Genius Grant"), and the Award for Creative & Effective Institutions.
-Like the MacArthur Fellowship, the foundation accepts neither applications nor nominations for the Institution awards, which range from $200,000 to $1 million and are given to "enable long-range organizational planning and greater financial stability" for "effective institutions [working] to help address some of the world's most challenging problems."
+MacArthur higher education grants fund academic organizations and individuals through several programs, which include Journalism, support for the city of Chicago, the MacArthur Fellowship (popularly known as the "Genius Grant"), and the Award for Creative & Effective Institutions.
+The foundation does not accept applications or nominations for the Institution awards, which range from $200,000 to $1 million and are given to "enable long-range organizational planning and greater financial stability" for "effective institutions [working] to help address some of the world's most challenging problems."